MattHondrakis/DataAnalysis/NYC House Prices/NYCHousePrices.md

     ## s(lon,lat)                         29.00 27.50    0.81  <2e-16 ***
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+I would correct the ‘k’ value for the bath and lon/lat variables, but it took too long for my computer to run.
+So, we will leave it like this!

+And if you are wondering, its metrics did improve.

 ``` r
 all_metrics_rf %>%